ICS 23 / CSE 23 Fall 2007

 As ICS 23 or CSE 23 students, you are expected to know and follow the academic honesty policies of both the Bren School of ICS and the University as a whole.
 Please take a few minutes to read the policies, which can be found at this link.

 All of your lab work is expected to be completed solely by you.
-Group work and/or sharing of code between students is not permitted.
+Worker in larger groups and/or sharing of code between students is not permitted.
 Note that "high-level discussion of course material for better understanding" is permitted and encouraged, but when it comes time to sit down and write code, that is expected to be done by you and you alone.
 All submissions are compared to one another using an automated plagiarism detection system.
 This system is extraordinarily good at finding similarities between submissions, even when there are superficial differences.
 (Note that we also compare your submissions to those submitted during previous quarters whenever one of these assignments was given during a previous quarter, so it is an exceedingly bad idea to turn in, or even refer to, code written by a friend of yours who took the course already.)

 Academic honesty is a two-way street.
 Providing your code to other students for them to turn in as their own is not permitted anymore than turning in someone else's code.
 Resist the temptation to give code to your friends "for reference."
 Based on my experience, I can say that your "friends" may very well betray you and turn it in, anyway.